 After the review date indicated in the position announcement, the search committee will screen all applications submitted for the position.
-Any applicant who does not meet the required qualifications indicated in the position announcement (Action Code 4) will be eliminated from further consideration.
-Any applicant whose application materials are incomplete (Action Code 5) will be eliminated from further consideration.
-The search committee will enter the action codes for these individuals on the AA/EEO Form B, noting the criteria for non-selection in the space provided.
-Only a brief statement is required; however, the criteria must be directly related to advertised criteria and must be specific, i.e., no terminal degree, degree in wrong discipline, references not provided, etcetera.
-Non-selection criteria which simply restates the definition of the action code is not acceptable (i.e., not as qualified as those interviewed, etcetera).
+Any applicant who does not meet the required qualifications indicated in the position announcement will be eliminated from further consideration.
+The search committee will make note of the criteria for non-selection.
+Only a brief statement is required; however, the criteria must be directly related to advertised criteria and must be specific, i.e., no terminal degree, degree in wrong discipline, documents not provided, etcetera.
+Non-selection criteria which simply restates the definition of the category is not acceptable (i.e., not as qualified as those interviewed, etcetera).

-After reviewing the applicant pool, the Dean/Assoc.
-Dean in association with the HR Liaison, may determine that there are an insufficient number of qualified applicants for the position and require further recruitment efforts before on-campus interviews be scheduled.
+After reviewing the applicant pool, the Department Head/Chair, Dean/Assoc.
+Dean in association with the HR Liaison, may determine that there are an insufficient number of qualified applicants or diversity of applicants for the position and require further recruitment efforts before on-campus interviews be scheduled.